Jim Lites

-James R. Lites (born 1953 in Pentwater, Michigan) is an American sports executive who currently serves as CEO and alternate governor of the Dallas Stars of the NHL.
+James R. Lites (born 1953) is an American sports executive who is CEO and alternate governor of the Dallas Stars of the NHL.
 He was formerly the president of Hicks Sports Marketing Group, and as such was president of the Stars and Texas Rangers of Major League Baseball, both of which were holdings of Tom Hicks, from 1993 to 2002 and from 2003 to 2007.
-Lites was briefly President and COO of the Phoenix Coyotes from March through December 2002.
+Lites was briefly president and COO of the Phoenix Coyotes from March through December 2002.
 He was brought back as president and CEO of the Stars on November 18, 2011 when the club was sold to Tom Gaglardi.
 He has since yielded the presidency to Brad Alberts, but is still operating head of the franchise.
-Lites had previously served as an executive in the front office of the Detroit Red Wings during the 1980s.
+Lites had previously been an executive in the front office of the Detroit Red Wings during the 1980s.

 Biography

-Lites graduated from the University of Michigan with a bachelor of arts degree in 1975 and graduated cum laude from Wayne State University Law School in 1978.
+Lites graduated from the University of Michigan with a Bachelor of Arts degree in 1975 and graduated cum laude from Wayne State University Law School in 1978.
 When he practiced law, he specialized in litigation and labor contract negotiations.

 Hicks Sports Marketing Group

 The Dallas Stars had a mediocre start to the 2007–2008 NHL season, initially going 7–7–3.
-On November 10, 2007, after a meltdown by the team in Los Angeles (losing 6–5 in OT after leading 4–0 with 7 minutes remaining in the game), Lites dismissed General Manager Doug Armstrong, and replaced him with the tandem of Brett Hull and Les Jackson.
+On November 10, 2007, after a meltdown by the team in Los Angeles (losing 6–5 in OT after leading 4–0 with 7 minutes remaining in the game), Lites dismissed general manager Doug Armstrong, and replaced him with the tandem of Brett Hull and Les Jackson.

 The next day, team owner and chairman Tom Hicks reassigned Lites to head Hicks Sports Marketing Group.
 Lites oversees the sponsorship and marketing of the Dallas Stars and did so for Texas Rangers, Liverpool Football Club and Mesquite Championship Rodeo until they were sold.